-All students, faculty, staff, and visitors are encouraged to report all criminal actions, emergencies, or other public safety related incidents occurring within the University's Clery geography to the Regional Site Director or the local law enforcement agency in an accurate, prompt, and timely manner, including times when the victim of a crime elects not to, or is unable to, make a report.
+All students, faculty, staff, and visitors are encouraged to report all criminal actions, emergencies, or other public safety related incidents occurring within the University's Clery geography to the Texas Tech Police Department, the Regional Site Director, or applicable law enforcement agency in an accurate, prompt, and timely manner, including times when the victim of a crime elects not to, or is unable, to make a report.
 Accurate and prompt reporting ensures efficient response to incidents of crime and helps to preserve important evidence needed to ensure a successful investigation and prosecution of offenders.

-In addition to law enforcement, students can report crimes and misconduct to Responsible Employees, Campus Security Authorities, the Dean of Students, Title IX Administrator, Texas Tech University Office of Student Conduct, Student Counseling, or anyone within the Texas Tech Community who is in a position to assist you.
-Under Clery, a crime is "reported when it is brought to the attention of a campus security authority or local law enforcement personnel by a victim, witness, or other third party or even offender, regardless if the individual is involved in the crime, reporting the crime, or is associated with the institution."
-Reporting to any of the above allows the University to evaluate, consider and send timely warning notifications, disclose crimes through ongoing disclosure processes such as the posting of crimes in the Daily Crime Log and accurately documenting reportable crimes in its annual statistical disclosure.
+In addition to law enforcement, students can report crimes and misconduct to Responsible Employees or Campus Security Authorities, the Dean of Students, Title IX Coordinator, Texas Tech University Office of Student Conduct, or anyone within the Texas Tech Community who is in a position to assist you.
+Under Clery, a crime is reported when it is brought to the attention of a Campus Security Authority or local law enforcement personnel by a victim, Witness, or other third party or even offender, regardless if the individual is involved in the crime, reporting the crime, or is associated with the institution.
+Reporting to Texas Tech Police or any of the above allows the University to evaluate, consider and send timely warning notifications, disclose crimes through ongoing disclosure processes such as the posting of crimes in the Daily Crime Log and accurately documenting reportable crimes in its annual statistical disclosure.